italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 No GMPLS-UNI interaction between IP and Optical equipment is considered.
-This is also the assumption followed in this document: the MDSC performs the function of multi-layer/multi-domain path computation through the same mechanisms described in (I-D.ietf-teas-actn-poi-applicability) even if that is applied to the maintenance and protection cases described in the next sections.
+This is also the assumption followed in this document: the MDSC performs the function of multi-layer/multi-domain path computation through the same mechanisms described in {{!I-D.ietf-teas-actn-poi-applicability}}.

 {: #yang}